 The changes I’ve made to my life have been incremental as I’ve learned about the issues facing us as a global society living on a planet with finite resources.
 I’ll try to share some of that with you on this site.
 If you would like to know more about where the world is at on this topic, you might be interested in the Sustainable Development News.

 My decision to focus on sustainable development over sustainability is deliberate because the ‘development’ component is incredibly important.
 A widely used definition of sustainable development is “…development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (Our Common Future or the Brundtland Report, 1987).
 Development means we need to keep growing and innovating, which might still mean growing the economy, but not in the traditional way where the focus is on more and more consumption to generate growth.
 Some principles I identify with are a true circular economy and factoring in externalities such as costs and benefits to society and the environment when making decisions.

 We don’t need to go back to the dark ages in order to live sustainably but it is obvious that we can’t carry on with wasteful consumption of the finite resources of our one planet.
-With more than 7 billion people we no longer have enough resources to keep everyone in the style they are (or would like to become) accustomed to.
+With nearly 8 billion people we no longer have enough resources to keep everyone in the style they are (or would like to become) accustomed to.
 It is clear to me that we must be a lot more thoughtful about how we use the limited resources we do have.
 Exactly the best way to do that though is not fully understood, by me or by anyone, which is why I’d like to explore options and come to some conclusions about what path I, we, you, the world, should be taking.
 I’m coming to the conclusion that the key to this is to eliminate waste and pollution, and the concept of waste.

 I hope you’ll join me on this journey.
 It will be full of adventure, learning, philosophy, dead-ends, hopefully be inspiring and helpful, and I’m sure there will be a few contradictions along the way.